sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 6. YANG schema files for all events are available in a single location for NB clients in the installed image.

 ### Events APIs
-The libswsscommon will have the APIs for reporting & receiving.
+The libswsscommon will have the APIs for publishing & receiving.
 1. To publish an event.
 2. To receive events.
 3. Event is published with source, tag and optionally additional params.